HouzuoGuo/laitos/README.md

 - If there is a PIN mismatch, the response code will be 404.
 - The API endpoint looks for PIN and shell statement together, in form parameter "Body".
 - Do not insert extra space(s) between the secret PIN and your shell statement.
-- The API endpoint can be used as Twilio SMS web-hook.
-Make sure to shorten "-outtrunclen" to avoid sending too many SMS responses.
 - To invoke WolframAlpha query, set WolframAlphaAppID and then use prefix "#w" immediately following PIN in the incoming message.
+- MessageEndpoint conforms to Twilio SMS web-hook, make sure to "-outtrunclen" to avoid sending too many SMS responses.
+- Voice endpoints are optional, fill in if you need to run Twilio voice web-hook.
+On Twilio, the web-hook configuration URL should use `VoiceMLEndpoint`.

 There is also an example systemd unit file that can help with running the program as a daemon.

-Running mail-shell
+Run mail-shell
 ==================
 The program has a "mail mode" that processes shell statements from incoming mails, instead of running as a stand-alone daemon, secured by the identical PIN-matching mechanism.